Relationships and Enforced Chastity

 Self-Locked

 Here, the wearer holds his own key and decides when to lock or unlock.
-This solo approach is often a first step, which is often helpful for the wearer to get used to the device or explore the sensations in private.
+This solo approach is often a first step for getting used to the device or exploring the sensations in private.
 It can help build personal discipline and reduce impulsive solo gratification, especially if paired with a timed lockbox or self-imposed rules.
 However, since the wearer is always in control, there's little opportunity for the relationship-deepening benefits that come from surrendering control to a partner.
-Communication and trust remain largely unchanged, and most men find solo chastity less rewarding than sharing the experience.
+Most men find solo chastity less rewarding than sharing the experience.

 Occasionally Locked

 Many couples start here: the device is worn for special occasions, date nights, or as a playful lead-up to intimacy.
-The keyholder takes control for agreed periods, building anticipation and adding a delicious edge to your connection.
+The keyholder takes control for agreed periods, building anticipation and adding an edge to the connection.
 During these times, solo gratification is off the table, and the focus shifts to shared pleasure and mutual satisfaction.
-This approach encourages communication about boundaries and expectations, and the act of handing over the key, even temporarily, can be a powerful gesture of trust.
-The downside?
-When the device is off, old habits can creep back in, and the benefits around masturbation control and constant anticipation are less pronounced.
+This approach encourages communication about boundaries and expectations, and handing over the key can be a powerful gesture of trust.
+The downside is that when the device is off, old habits can return, and the benefits are diminished.

 Default Locked